Basic Information about Landfill Gas

-About three-fourths of currently operational projects in the United States generate electricity.
-A variety of technologies, including reciprocating internal combustion engines, turbines, microturbines, and fuel cells, can be used to generate electricity for onsite use and/or sale to the grid.
+About 72 percent of currently operational LFG energy projects in the United States generate electricity.
+A variety of technologies, including reciprocating internal combustion engines, turbines, microturbines and fuel cells, can be used to generate electricity for onsite use and/or sale to the grid.
 The reciprocating engine is the most commonly used conversion technology for LFG electricity applications because of its relatively low cost, high efficiency and size ranges that complement the gas output of many landfills.
 Gas turbines are typically used in larger LFG energy projects while microturbines are generally used for smaller LFG volumes and in niche applications.